thorst/phpXfinityParser/README.md

 3. Modify config
 4. Upload
 5. Run util/parser.php
-6. Configure cron to run at whatever interval you would like (once daily recommended)
+6. Configure cron to run the parser at whatever interval you would like (once daily recommended)
+ a.
+Example: "php -f /home/username/public_html/util/parser.php"

 ###Links
 ####General